-Reportage: Salvation Army Presentation in Scottish Parliament on Drug and Alcohol Rehabilitation Services by Alex Dunedin
+Reportage: Salvation Army Presentation in Scottish Parliament on Drug and Alcohol Rehabilitation Services

 This is an audio recording of the Salvation Army Presentation in Scottish Parliament on Drug and Alcohol Rehabilitation Services which took place on Thursday 8 February 2018 17:30-19:30 in The Garden Lobby.
 At the beginning of 2018 Scottish Government was to begin the process of renewing ten years of drugs and alcohol recovery policy.